alavkx/reasonml/README.md

 #### Any idea what Error: Unbound type constructor App.track could mean?

-> do the two modules depend on each other in a circular way?
+> @johnridesabike — "do the two modules depend on each other in a circular way?
 I’ve accidentally done that after splitting files up.
-Circular dependencies are illegal, and the compiler will just not “see” one of them
-> E.g., if App.re uses anything from Player.re then that may be the problem.
+Circular dependencies are illegal, and the compiler will just not “see” one of them.
+E.g., if `App.re` uses anything from `Player.re` then that may be the problem."

-`App.re`

 ```
+/* App.re */
 ...
 type track = {
   name: string,